-And my favourite that loves to pop up in times of crisis, ‘What the hell is wrong with me?’
+And my favourite that loves to pop up in times of crisis, ‘What the heck is wrong with me?’
 Was I ever going to feel truly whole and satisfied?

 A terrible feeling of ‘I am not enough’ and ‘there is something seriously wrong with me’ came rearing its ugly head and pounding on my tender heart.
 So I did what I always did when life gets funky, I pushed myself even harder.

-I pushed myself harder as I embarked on a more hardcore bootcamp-like healing pursuit, behaving like an obsessed animal hunting down my quest for true wholeness.
+I pushed myself harder and embarked on a more hardcore “bootcamp-like healing pursuit”, behaving like an obsessed animal hunting down my quest for true wholeness.
 I started tightening the reins on my self-discipline routines and rituals, forcing myself into an even stricter health schedule.
 I took out anything from my diet that I thought might be contributing to this darkness and agitation.
 I started meditating for longer, forcing myself to more yoga classes, punishing myself for not sticking to my whole-life fitness regime if life got busy, or I got tired, or the kids schedules started to conflict with my health routines.
 I decided that I had to learn more, dig deeper, and further my training, just in case what I already knew about health and healing was not enough.

-I worked even harder to prove my new discoveries to the sceptics and non-believers, all the while buckling at the challenge of finding my steady footing in a medical dominated world that focused on treating the symptom, rather than the root cause.
+I worked even harder to prove my new discoveries to the sceptics and non-believers, all the while buckling at the challenge of finding my steady footing in a world that focused on treating the symptom, rather than the root cause.

 I continued to build my online resource centre, expressing my enthusiasm for this new way of life to everyone and anyone who would listen.
-It had become my new obsession and people wanted to know ‘the secret’.
+It had become my life’s passion and people wanted to know ‘the secret’.
 How did I achieve my glowing skin, my new found energy and vitality, my spark and my joy for life?
 How was I able to keep it altogether whilst building my private wellbeing practice, working at the hospital, studying, running workshops, maintaining my health, and keeping up with the demands of family life?

 I loved that I was able to do so much and achieve what I was able to achieve, but I felt like a big fat fraud.
 Something was still not right, and I was losing my footing.
 As the months rolled on and then a year passed by, I started to experience longer bouts of exhaustion and old symptoms started to creep back into my body and mind.
 I was losing my drive and my enthusiasm for my cause started to wane.

 From the outside, life looked pretty exciting; I was living my dream and forging ahead with my vision.
-But, on the inside I was slowly withering away with shame and embarrassment that my health and body was failing me again.
+But, on the inside I was slowly withering away with shame and embarrassment that my health and body was failing me, again.
 My magical mind-body formula seemed to be losing its potency, and I was starting to doubt everything.

 The more tightly I clung to my newfound knowledge and my science-backed health methods, and the more I tried to use them as a means to take away my increasing unpleasant symptoms and emotions, the more they were losing their potency.

 I started to question everything I was doing.
 I started to question my newfound healing methods.
 I started to question my new direction and my wellness programs and models that I had created.
-I seemed bright and happy enough on the outside, but I had this distinct and unsettling feeling of emptiness and exhaustion on the inside.
+I seemed bright and happy enough on the outside, but I had this distinct and unsettling feeling of ‘not enoughness’ and exhaustion on the inside.
 I was starting to fill with dread.

 If this stuff wasn’t working for me anymore, how can I teach it to others?
 The science says it works, so why has it suddenly stopped working for me?

-It was leaning into the pain of this question, leaning into the shame and loneliness of this feeling that exposed a crack, a big gaping hole that let the light shine in, beaming an illuminating torch into the shadows and unveiling a whole new truth about health, healing and wholeness.
+It was leaning into the un-comfortableness of this question, leaning into the shame and loneliness of this feeling that exposed a crack, a big gaping hole that let the light shine in, beaming an illuminating torch into the shadows and unveiling a whole new truth.

-With so much love
+With all my love